umami-software/website/content/about.md

 # About

-Umami is a simple, easy to use, self-hosted web analytics solution.
-The goal is to provide you with a friendlier, privacy-focused alternative to Google Analytics and a free, open-sourced alternative to paid solutions.
-Umami collects only the metrics you care about and everything fits on a single page.
-You can view a live demo [here](https://app.umami.is/share/ISgW2qz8/flightphp.com).
+## What is Umami?

+Umami is an open source, privacy-focused alternative to Google Analytics.
+Umami provides you with a powerful web analytics solution that does not violate the privacy of your users.
+Additionally, when you self-host Umami you are in complete control of your data.

 <img src="/about-screenshot.png">